Where applicable to indemnity payments and/or costs of repairs only:

 Thus, a LAWYER with the standard $5,000 DEDUCTIBLE applicable to CLAIM expenses, indemnity payments and/or repairs costs is required to pay $2,500 when a Statement of Defence or other responding material is filed; and $2,500 once examination for discovery begins or once a pre-trial conference is conducted if no examination for discovery is held, assuming that the covered investigation and defence costs incurred exceed these amounts.

-If the CLAIM is settled prior to a Statement of Defence or other responding material being issued, however, the DEDUCTIBLE applies to any indemnity payment or costs of repairs incurred only.
+If the CLAIM is settled prior to a Statement of Defence or other responding material being filed, however, the DEDUCTIBLE applies to any indemnity payment or costs of repairs incurred only.
 If, in this scenario, the indemnity and/or repair is less than the $5,000 DEDUCTIBLE, the LAWYER is required to pay this lesser amount.

 Certain types of CLAIMS, such as when a LAWYER acts for more than one person or organization having an apparent or alleged conflict of interest or if there has been an ADMINSTRATIVE DISMISSAL, will increase the DEDUCTIBLE amount.
 For more on this, please see Part IV, General Condition C (“DEDUCTIBLE”) in the current POLICY.